Azure/azure-sdk-for-c/README.md

 Use the following steps to install Vcpkg and have it linked to CMake.

->Note The Azure SDK is only officially supported against certain versions of VCPKG.
+> **Note:** The Azure SDK is only officially supported against certain versions of Vcpkg.
 Use the commit in [vcpkg-commit.txt](https://github.com/Azure/azure-sdk-for-c/blob/master/eng/vcpkg-commit.txt) to get a known working version.

 ```bash
 # Clone vcpkg: